containerbuildsystem/atomic-reactor/docs/plugins.md

  * **tag_and_push**
    * Status: enabled for V2
    * The tags are applied to the image in the docker engine and pushed to configured registries.
- * **pulp_sync**
-   * Status: enabled for V2
-   * Having previously pushed the built image to a docker-distribution V2 registry, this plugin tells the Pulp server to sync that content in.
-After publishing the content to Crane, it is now available via the Docker Registry HTTP V2 API.
  * **all_rpm_packages**
    * Status: enabled
    * A container is started to run 'rpm -qa' inside the built image in order to gather information needed for the Content Generator import into Koji later.